Anthony-Nolan/Atlas/README_ManualTesting.md

 ### Searching
 Note: at present, the framework is hard-coded to only run five locus (A,B,C,DQB1,DRB1) search requests.

+#### Small g groups
+- Atlas does _not_ officially support patients or donors typed with small g groups within end-to-end search.
+  - However, to allow the calculation of matching PDPs for verification, small g support has been added to matching and donor import only.
+- If the source HF set is encoded to small g typing resolution, then the masking proportions of the Test Harness should be manipulated in such a way to ensure no small g groups remain in the masked patient and donor typings.
+- The verification framework automatically sends the simulated patient and donor genotypes to Atlas search as matching-only requests, i.e., search requests with scoring and MPA disabled.

 #### Send Search Requests
 - The last part of verification data generation involves sending search requests to the test environment for each test patient within the specified test harness.